fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

           return (PLUGIN_HANDLE)plugin;
   }

-It should also be observed in the abovbe example that in C/C++ the *plugin_init* call is passed a pointer to a *ConfigCategory* class that encapsulates the JSON configuration category for the plugin.
-Details of the ConfigCategory class are available below.
+It should also be observed in the above C/C++ example the *plugin_init* call is passed a pointer to a *ConfigCategory* class that encapsulates the JSON configuration category for the plugin.
+Details of the ConfigCategory class are available in the section |C++ Support Classes|.

 |br|